-Dr. Gavin Breslin is a Senior Lecturer in Sport and Exercise Psychology in the School of Sport, Ulster University, and a member of the Sport and Exercise Sciences Research Institute and Bamford Centre for Mental Health and Wellbeing.
+Dr. Gavin Breslin is a Senior Lecturer in Psychology in the School of Psychology, Ulster University, a member of the Sport and Exercise Sciences Research Institute and Bamford Centre for Mental Health and Wellbeing.

 Gavin is a British Psychological Society (BPS) Chartered Sport and Exercise Psychologist, a Registered Practitioner of the Health Care Professions Council (HCPC), and a Fellow of the Higher Education Academy (FHEA).
-He completed his BSc and PhD in Psychology at Queens University Belfast, the Aspiring Academic Leadership Programme at Ulster and holds a certificate in Leadership and Management.
-He has also studied Business and Psychology in the USA.
+He completed his BSc and PhD in Psychology at Queens University Belfast, the Aspiring Academic Leadership and Management Programme at Ulster, and studied International Business in the USA.

-Gavin has published extensively both nationally and internationally in the area of mental health and well-being in sport, including two books entitled, Sport and Exercise Psychology: Practitioner Case Studies (2016, Wiley-Blackwell) and Mental Health Interventions in Sport: Research Theory and Practice (2019, Routledge).
-He has led on several systematic reviews on the use of sport and physical activity for promoting mental health, and has designed interventions using psychological behaviour change theory to enhance health and well-being for children and adults in schools, sports clubs and workplace settings.
+Gavin has published extensively both nationally and internationally in the area of mental health and well-being, including two books entitled, Sport and Exercise Psychology: Practitioner Case Studies (2016, Wiley-Blackwell) and Mental Health Interventions in Sport: Research Theory and Practice (2019, Routledge).
+He has led on systematic reviews, cross sectional, prospective, and case studies on mental health, and has designed RCT interventions using psychological behaviour change theory to enhance health and well-being for children and adults in schools, sports clubs, prisons, secure hospitals and workplace settings.

-Gavin has had several leadership positions, and has been a member of numerous committees internal and external to the university.
-He was former Head of The School of Sport, Learning and Teaching Coordinator for the School of Sport, MSc Sport and Exercise Psychology Course Director and has led revalidation and accreditation of programmes internally and with the British Psychological Society.
+Gavin has had several leadership positions, and is a member of numerous committees internal and external to Ulster University.
+He was former Head of The School of Sport, Learning and Teaching Coordinator for the School of Sport, MSc Sport and Exercise Psychology Course Director, Year Group lead, and has led revalidation and accreditation of undergraduate and postgraduate programmes internally and with the British Psychological Society.
 He currently mentors research staff at Ulster.
 He is the Chief Assessor in the UK for the Stage 2 Qualification in Sport and Exercise Psychology with the British Psychological Society.
 He currently chairs the BPS DSEP COVID-19 Working Group to produce evidence based guidance for protecting mental health and wellbeing of those involved in competitive sport.

-Along with teaching and research responsibilities he has consulted with national and international athletes and teams in sport psychology, he has advised various sport associations on how to develop actions to improve the mental health and wellbeing of their organisations.
-His most recent international project is funded by UEFA that will look at how developing a dual career can enhance player wellbeing during transition out of football.
+Along with teaching and research responsibilities, he has worked with national and international athletes and teams in sport psychology, he has advised various sport associations on how to develop actions to improve the mental health and wellbeing of their organisations.

-His passions are his family, music, running marathons and trying to understand the psychology of how humans develop, learn, and reach their optimal potential.
+His passions are his family, music, playing guitar, running marathons and trying to understand the psychology of how humans develop, learn, and reach their optimal potential.